-The capabilities and the skills of organizations continue to be challenged due to the Russia-Ukraine conflict.
+The capabilities and the skills of organizations continue to be challenged due to ongoing Russia- Ukraine conflict and escalation of the conflict in Middle east.
+The conflicts have resulted in a sharp increase in commodity prices, exacerbating the already surging global inflation.
 Other risks like Volatility in market demand, forex fluctuations, changes in regulatory requirements and disruption in supply chain will continue to have impact going forward.

 The Company has laid down a well-defined Risk Management Framework covering the risk, risk exposure, potential impact and risk mitigation process.
 The Present and future risks are reviewed by the management of the Company at regular intervals.
 Adequate risk management is a key success factor, to mitigate risks associated with the solutions we provide.
 Major risks identified by the business and functions are systematically addressed by taking corrective actions on a continuous basis.
 These are discussed at the Audit Committee and Board Meetings.

-Major Risk arises from main raw material viz., Ethylene Oxide (EO).
+Major risk arises from main raw material viz., Ethylene Oxide (EO).
 There may be availability risk associated with EO which however, is currently and consistently available from one manufacturer in the country.
 If there is an issue with the supply of EO, production of several products would be affected.